Best Beaches in West Maui Top Guide 2025

 Next to the beach, the Kapalua Coastal Trail offers a different kind of adventure.
 Trekking along the path, I was treated to stunning coastal views and ample opportunities for wildlife spotting.

 However, I must mention that parking at Kapalua Bay can be challenging due to limited spaces.
 I recommend getting there early to secure a spot.
-Facilities at the beach include public restrooms, which were clean and well-maintained.
+Facilities at the beach include clean and well-maintained public restrooms.

 Ultimately, my day at Kapalua Bay was spent basking in the sun, lounging on my beach chair, and enjoying the spectacular views after a fantastic snorkel.